marton-petoe/MoMS_Mathemtica_Notebooks/README.md

-This repository contains supplementary material for the Article
+This repository contains supplementary material for the following article:

 ---